Types of Ceramic Treatments and how to Choose

 • May crack under strong impact

-e-max, one of the all-ceramic materials we use, is a new ceramic material mainly composed of lithium disilicate glass.
+One of the all-ceramic materials we use is e-max, a new ceramic material primarily composed of lithium disilicate glass.

-It also has high color reproducibility and transparency, making it suitable for treating areas where aesthetics are important, such as front teeth.
+Additionally, it has high color reproducibility and translucency, making it suitable for treatments in areas where aesthetics are important, such as the front teeth.

 Zirconia

-Zirconia, also called artificial diamond, is an extremely strong ceramic material.
-It’s suitable for areas under strong force, such as molars.
-Recently, transparent types have emerged and are being used for front teeth as well.
+Zirconia, also known as artificial diamond, is a ceramic material with very high strength.
+It is suitable for areas that require strong force, such as molars.
+Recently, types with translucency have also appeared, allowing for use in front teeth.
 Recommended for those who prioritize strength and durability.

 • Advantages: